 Transforming the settlement activity into a fully collateralised system might be contrary to the objective of the level 1 text.
 The costs of this full collateralisation might not justify the potential benefits of reduced settlement fails that the buy-in regime can achieve.

-The EBF also notes that all option require a strong contractual framework between CSD participants, their clients and their trading counterparties which will indeed result in extensive changes in infrastructure and contractual framework.
+The EBF also notes that all options require a strong contractual framework between CSD participants, their clients and their trading counterparties which will indeed result in extensive changes in infrastructure and contractual framework.
 Against this background – new burdensome requirements with costly changes in the infrastructure and the contractual framework.

 Analysis of ESMA’s options